mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verification-support-1.9.0.rst

-If you live upgrade from any version before 1.9.0 to 1.9.0, ``mongosync`` disables embedded verification.
+If you live upgrade from any version before 1.9.0 to any version 1.9.0 onwards, ``mongosync`` disables embedded verification.